radial/core-busyboxplus/base/README.md

 ## Busyboxplus Base Image

 This repository creates a busybox image with a full-chain from scratch using [Buildroot](http://buildroot.uclibc.org).
-It was compiled to make use of the small size of Busybox with the following items:
+It is part of the [Radial](https://github.com/radial) suite of images and tools and was compiled to make use of the small size of Busybox with the following items:

 * System
     * Wide character support